PicGuide@TUM

 Challenges we ran into

-One significant challenge is the time-consuming process of collecting photos for numerous points and paths.
-To address this, we divided tasks among team members: recording point and path information, capturing photos, and cross-checking the database and map to ensure accuracy.
-Additionally, for efficiency, we captured bidirectional path photos at each point, reducing the workload by half.
+One major challenge was the time-consuming process of collecting and organizing photos for numerous locations.
+To streamline this, we divided tasks among team members, ensuring efficiency and accuracy.
+Additionally, bidirectional photos were captured at each point, cutting the workload in half.

 What we're proud of